 Advertisement

 8 treadmills from $299 to help boost your fitness and cut gym costs

-Plus expert tips on how to choose the right treadmill for you.
+Plus expert tips on how to choose the best treadmill for you.

-A treadmill is one of the most worthwhile home fitness investments — great for endurance, weight loss, building muscle, and boosting overall wellbeing.
+A treadmill is one of the most worthwhile home fitness investments; they’re great for endurance, weight loss, building muscle, and boosting overall well-being, too.
 While they’re not as budget-friendly as resistance bands or yoga mats, the best treadmills in Australia offer far more than just a walking or running platform.
 Think built-in training programs, health tracking, and adjustable settings to match your fitness level.

+Advertisement